Entire Iraq Tour

 The second half of Entire Iraq Tour takes us to the autonomous region of Iraqi Kurdistan.
 Northern Iraq offers not only safety, but stunning mountain ranges with more than 3000 archaeological sites and some of the most friendly and welcoming people on the planet.

-Baghdad - Najaf - Karbala - Babylon - Nasariyah - Samarra - Baghdad - Erbil - Lalish - Duhok - Sulaymaniyah.
+Baghdad - Najaf - Karbala - Babylon - Nasariyah - Samarra - Mosul - Erbil - Lalish - Duhok - Sulaymaniyah - Erbil.

 October 26th - November 7th, 2021